 - 412 RECTO 6-Pack

 Ownhammer has been going strong a long time now and they show no signs of slowing down either.
 Their products are well developed, high quality and modestly priced.
 They don’t have a bad product in their entire product line nor do I have anything even remotely close to negative to say about anything they have ever released!
+Then you have to factor in that they make everything more than affordable.

 Having said that, it would be cool to see OH take a step or two outside of the main brands even though I realize doing so carries more risk.
 I feel like there’s a great many fantastic speaker cabinets out there that would thrive if part of the Ownhammer product line so it would be cool to see a few more risks, if even subtle risks.
 With the way the market is moving, many developers are having to reach for brands outside of the most popular to provide something new and I don’t think it’ll be long before Ownhammer does the same.
 Regardless, everything they do sounds good so anything new they do will likely do just that.